 - 2 tablespoons butter

 - 1 large yellow onion, diced small

 - 4 cups chicken broth

-- 1 pound chicken tenders (see note)
+- 1 pound chicken tenders or boneless, skinless chicken breasts

 - 1 pound Yukon gold potatoes, diced (no need to peel)